SmartDCCInnovation/gbcs-parser/README.md

 Tool based on [HenryGiraldo/gbcs-parser-js][gbcs-parser-js], which is a super useful browser based [GBCS][gbcs] parser.
-It has been uplifted to use TypeScript and output JSON instead of performing DOM manipulations.
-In addition, to allow running from NodeJS the crypto API was exchanged for the NodeJS [Crypto API][crypto].
+It has been uplifted to use TypeScript and output JSON instead of performing DOM manipulations so it can be used in NodeJS.
+As a result, the use of the cryptographic functions in the original version have been swapped over for crypto API provided by NodeJS [Crypto API][crypto].

 The parser is aimed at being used with [DCC Boxed][boxed], so does not need full coverage of GBCS.
+Tht is, it is intended to be used from *service user* perspective which needs to parse the GBCS payloads made available through DUIS.
-As such, support for GBT has been removed.
+As such, support for GBT (i.e. segmented messages) has been removed.
 It has been lightly tested against `RTDS 4.5.0` (Reference Test Data Set).
-Further, the parser has been tweaked to provide more slightly more structured parsed data as it returns JSON instead of filling a HTML tabl.
+Further, the parser has been tweaked to provide more slightly more structured parsed data as it returns JSON instead of filling a HTML table.
+Please see the [example](#parse-message) below to show how a message is parsed and typical output.

 ## Usage